justonian/iam-credentials-api/README.md

 ## Project overview

 This project deploys an IAM assume-role service for integration with SLURM jobs.
-It uses a project ID passed in the session creation API to look up the appropriate IAM role and return IAM temporary role credentials (access key, secret access key, and session token) using the ECS container credentials provider features built into the AWS CLI and SDKs.
+It uses a project ID passed in the session creation API to look up the appropriate project-aligned IAM role and return IAM temporary role credentials (access key, secret access key, and session token) using the ECS container credentials provider features built into the AWS CLI and SDKs.

-To enable transparent integration to any existing jobs that use the AWS CLI or SDK, you must run a localhost proxy to forward any calls made to a local listener service on the compute/worker nodes to the credentials vending API.
+To enable transparent integration to any existing jobs that use the AWS CLI or SDK, you must run a localhost proxy to forward any calls made to a localhost listener service on the compute/worker nodes to the credentials vending API.

 ## API overview